 The Obstetric Anesthesiology Fellowship at Cedars-Sinai is a 12-month-long program designed to provide advanced experience and training in all aspects of obstetric anesthesiology, including research, administration and clinical management of the complex obstetrical and gynecological patient.
 Fellows will become experienced consultants in providing analgesia and anesthesia to the normal and high-risk obstetric patient.

 The fellowship provides advanced obstetric anesthesia subspecialty training and is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
-The program provides a very strong clinical and academic framework, with emphasis on future growth and development in obstetric anesthesiology.
+The program provides a very strong clinical and academic framework, with emphasis on future growth and development in obstetric anesthesiology, including committee skills and leadership skills in managing an obstetric anesthesiology service.
 The obstetric anesthesiology faculty assists in every way to make the educational experience memorable.

 Departmental Educational Goals, Objectives and Evaluations